jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 #Developing Bluemix apps in Java with Eclipse and Bluemix DevOps Services

-Last modified: 10 March 2015
+Last modified: 24 March 2015

 Time: 30 minutes

-Follow the steps in this tutorial to develop a Java&trade; application by using IBM&reg; Bluemix&trade;, IBM&reg; Bluemix&trade; DevOps Services, and the Rational&reg; Team Concert client for Eclipse.
+Follow the steps in this tutorial to develop a Java&trade; application by using IBM&reg; Bluemix&trade;, IBM&reg; Bluemix&trade; DevOps Services, and the Rational Team Concert&trade; client for Eclipse.

 * [Learning objectives](#objectives)
 * [Before you begin](#before_begin)